SelfCareMap

 How to do it:

-• Lie on your back with knees bent and feet flat, or sit comfortably with one hand on your chest and the other on your belly.
+• Lie on your back with knees bent and feet flat on the floor, or sit comfortably in a supportive chair with one hand on your chest and the other on your belly.

-• Pause gently for 2 seconds at the top.
+• Pause gently for 2 seconds at the top to allow the oxygen to saturate your bloodstream.

-• Exhale slowly through your mouth for 6 counts, feeling your belly fall.
+• Exhale slowly through your mouth for 6 counts, feeling your belly fall back toward your spine.

 Tip: Imagine your breath is a wave filling and emptying a balloon in your lower abdomen.
-This engages the diaphragm fully, reducing strain in the neck and shoulders.
+This engages the diaphragm fully and removes the burden from your accessory breathing muscles, such as the trapezius and scalenes, which reduces strain in the neck and shoulders.

 2. 4-7-8 Breathing – For Deep Nervous System Reset